aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 Which subnets are selected is evaluated as follows:

-* Specifying particular subnets overrides any other settings, such as type or availability zone.
-* If no subnets are specified, subnets must be specified by a combination of
-fields:
-  * Subnet group name is necessary if there are multiple subnet groups with the same type (subnet group implies subnet type).
-  * Subnet type specifies the type of subnets to return (PUBLIC, PRIVATE, ISOLATED).
+* `subnets`: if specific subnet objects are supplied, these are selected, and no other logic is used.
+* `subnetType`/`subnetGroupName`: otherwise, a set of subnets is selected by supplying either type or name:
+  * `subnetType` will select all subnets of the given type.
+  * `subnetGroupName` should be used to distinguish between multiple groups of subnets of the same type (for example, you may want to separate your application instances and your RDS instances into two distinct groups of Isolated subnets).
-If no subnet type is specified, the type defaults to the types of subnets in the VPC, in this order:
+  * If neither are given, the first available subnet group of a given type that exists in the VPC will be used, in this order: Private, then Isolated, then Public.
-    * If Private subnets exist, then the type defaults to Private
-    * If no Private subnets exist, but Isolated subnets do, then the type defaults to Isolated
-    * If no Private or Isolated subnets exist, the type defaults to Public
-  * Subnets can be filtered by availability zone on top of subnet group name or type.
-If no availability zones are specified, all availability zones are considered.
-  * For use cases where only one subnet per availability zone is desired, specifying onePerAZ will further filter subnets to only include one per AZ.
+    In short: by default ENIs will preferentially be placed in subnets not connected to the Internet.
+* `availabilityZones`/`onePerAz`: finally, some availability-zone based filtering may be done.
+  This filtering by availability zones will only be possible if the VPC has been created or looked up in a non-environment agnostic stack (so account and region have been set and availability zones have been looked up).
+  * `availabilityZones`: only the specific subnets from the selected subnet groups that are in the given availability zones will be returned.
+  * `onePerAz`: per availability zone, a maximum of one subnet will be returned (Useful for resource types that do not allow creating two ENIs in the same availability zone).

 ### Using NAT instances